What does a sports club treasurer do?

 Empower the committee to financially manage the club

-The Treasurer of a sports club is responsible for empowering the committee to manage the financial affairs of the club.
-This is for protection of the club’s cash, assets and the volunteers who handle them, ensuring the collection of all revenues and payment of all financial obligations.
+The Treasurer of a sports club is responsible for empowering the committee to manage the financial affairs of the club as this is for protection of the club’s cash, assets and the volunteers who handle them, ensuring the collection of all revenues and payment of all financial obligations.

 The treasurer must also ensure that all financial transactions are recorded in the club’s accounts and producing the club’s financial reports for presentation to the committee, the members at the AGM, as well as complying with all financial reporting obligations contained in the club rules and the Incorporated Associations legislation.